A Clean Energy Future For People And Nature

 As a result, the Madhya Pradesh Energy Development Corporation has agreed to use this upgraded tool to site future RE projects and has already requested support to identify suitable locations for mega-solar projects (>250MW).
 Similarly, the Maharashtra Energy Development Agency has also requested to identify RE sites on already disturbed lands such as roadsides and irrigation canal tops.

-India has ambitious developmental goals to achieve, beyond renewable energy production.
+India has ambitious developmental goals to achieve, beyond RE production.
 More than half of the infrastructure needed to support growth in India by 2030 is yet to be built!
 In just a decade, our roads, highways, railways, buildings and cities will grow exponentially.
 Where this infrastructure is placed, will decide the fate of India’s natural resources—its forests, rivers, agriculture, wildlife—as well as the lives of people who depend on these natural resources.
-Development and environment don’t need to be conflicting goals.
+Development and the environment don’t need to be conflicting goals.
 With proper land planning, the conflict can be mitigated.

 Our scientific land planning approach will establish India as a global leader in decisively meeting its developmental goals while conserving its environment, and pave the way for other emerging economies.